matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 We explicitly make this behaviour opt-in as it is assumed that the majority of clients that end up supporting BlurHashes will be capable of generating them locally.
-Thus the less load we can put on the homeserver, (by not making blurhash generation the default), the better.
+Thus, the less load we can put on the homeserver (by not making blurhash generation the default) the better.

 Note that media servers will not be able to return a BlurHash string for encrypted media; that must be left to the client.